sklation7/bwinf-login-app_sk/README.md

 6. Install the recommended Extensions for this Project by selecting the Extensions Tab on the left and typing `@recommended` in the search bar.
 Then press the *Install Workspace Recommended Extensions*, which is a cloud with an arrow pointing down beneath the search bar.
 7. In the bottom of your VScode window you can find a terminal.
 If there is no terminal open it by pressing Terminal -> New Terminal or strg-shift-ö.
 Enter `npm install` and execute the command.
 8. Install [localtunnel](https://github.com/localtunnel/localtunnel) by entering `npm install -g localtunnel` into the terminal.
-9. After the installtion is finished execute `npm run dev` and you should see the UI in any browser under `http://localhost:5173/`.
+9. After the installation is finished execute `npm run dev` and you should see the UI in any browser under `http://localhost:5173/`.

 # Collaboration